Azure/azure-sdk-for-python/doc/dev/sample_guide.md

       - `/tests`

 ##  Getting Started (a.k.a. `Hello World`) README Examples
 Each package folder contains a package-specific `README.md` file.
 Most of these `README` files contain `Hello World` code samples illustrating basic usage of the APIs contained in the package.
-For example, you can find `Hello World` samples for the `azure-storage-blob` package [here][blob_readme].
 Note that the package-level README should not include samples for every API available in the client library -- it is meant to highlight the champion scenarios, or most common scenarios used by our customers.

+[README examples][blob_readme]

 ## Package Samples
 Each package folder contains a subfolder called `samples` with additional code samples which are runnable `.py` files.
 Please read the Python sample guidelines to understand the requirements for a sample: [Sample Guidelines][python_sample_guidelines].